salemove/developer/_includes/overview.md

 # Schema

-All API access is over HTTPS and accessed from ```api.salemove.com``` domain.
-All data is sent and received as JSON
+All APIs are accessed over HTTPS from ```api.salemove.com``` domain.
+All data is sent and received as JSON.

     $ curl -i https://api.salemove.com/engagements HEADER_DATA